History of Bulgaria: People's Republic of Bulgaria (1946–1991)

-From 1946 to 1991 the country was known as the People's Republic of Bulgaria (PRB) and was ruled by the Bulgarian Communist Party (BCP).
-The BCP transformed itself in 1990, changing its name to "Bulgarian Socialist Party".
+From 1946 to 1991 the country was known as the People's Republic of Bulgaria (PRB) and was ruled by the Bulgarian Communist Party (BCP), which underwent a transformation and changed its name to "Bulgarian Socialist Party" in 1990.

 Communist leader Georgi Dimitrov had been in exile, mostly in the Soviet Union, since 1923.
-Although Stalin executed many other exiles, he was close to Dimitrov and gave him high positions.
-Dimitrov was arrested in Berlin and showed great courage during the Reichstag fire trial of 1933.
-Stalin made him head of the Comintern during the period of the Popular Front.
+Although Stalin executed many other exiles, he was close to Dimitrov and thus appointed him to high positions.
+After Dimitrov was arrested in Berlin, he showed great courage during the Reichstag fire trial of 1933, which led to Stalin naming him head of the Comintern during the Popular Front period.

-After 1944 he was also close to the Yugoslav Communist leader Josip Broz Tito and believed that Yugoslavia and Bulgaria, as closely related South Slav peoples, should form a federation.
+After 1944 Dimitrov also became close with the Yugoslav Communist leader Josip Broz Tito, and believed that Yugoslavia and Bulgaria, as closely related South Slav peoples, should form a federation.
 This idea was not favoured by Stalin.
-There have long been suspicions that Dimitrov's sudden death in Moscow in July 1949 was not accidental, although this has never been proven.
-It coincided with Stalin's expulsion of Tito from the Cominform and was followed by a "Titoist" witch hunt in Bulgaria.
-This culminated in the show trial and execution of Deputy Prime Minister Traicho Kostov (died 16 December 1949).
-The elderly Prime Minister Vasil Kolarov (born 1877) died in January 1950 and power then passed to a Stalinist, Vulko Chervenkov (1900–1980).
+There have long been suspicions that Dimitrov's sudden death in Moscow in July 1949 was not accidental, but this has never been proven.
+Dimitrov's death coincided with Stalin's expulsion of Tito from the Cominform, and was followed by a "Titoist" witch hunt in Bulgaria.
+The witch hunt culminated in the show trial and execution of Deputy Prime Minister Traicho Kostov (died 16 December 1949).
+Once the elderly Prime Minister Vasil Kolarov (born 1877) died in January 1950, this seat was passed on to a Stalinist, Vulko Chervenkov (1900–1980).

 Bulgaria's Stalinist phase lasted less than five years.
-Under his leadership, agriculture was collectivised and a massive industrialisation campaign was launched.
-Bulgaria adopted a centrally planned economy, similar to those in other COMECON states.
-In the mid-1940s, when collectivisation began, Bulgaria was a primarily agrarian state, with some 80% of its population located in rural areas.
-In 1950 diplomatic relations with the U.S. were broken off.
-But Chervenkov's support base in the Communist Party was too narrow for him to survive long once his patron Stalin was gone.
-Stalin died in March 1953 and in March 1954 Chervenkov was deposed as Party Secretary with the approval of the new leadership in Moscow and replaced by Todor Zhivkov.
-Chervenkov stayed on as prime minister until April 1955, when he was dismissed and replaced by Anton Yugov.
+Under Chervenkov's leadership, agriculture was collectivised and a massive industrialisation campaign was launched.
+Bulgaria also adopted a centrally planned economy, similar to those in other COMECON states; when collectivisation began in the mid-1940s, Bulgaria was a primarily agrarian state, with about 80% of its population located in rural areas.
+Although he broke off diplomatic relations with the U.S. in 1950, Chervenkov's support base in the Communist Party was too narrow for him to last long once Stalin, his patron, was no longer in charge.
+After Stalin's death in March 1953, Chervenkov was deposed as Party Secretary in March 1954 with the approval of the new leadership in Moscow, and Todor Zhivkov took his place.
+Chervenkov remained prime minister until April 1955, when he was dismissed and replaced by Anton Yugov.

-Bulgaria experienced a rapid industrial development from the 1950s onwards.
-From the following decade, the country's economy appeared profoundly transformed.
-Although many difficulties remained, such as poor housing and inadequate urban infrastructure, modernisation was a reality.
-The country then turned to high technology, a sector which represented 14% of its GDP between 1985 and 1990.
-Its factories produce processors, hard disks, floppy disk drives and industrial robots.
+By the mid-1950s, living standards rose significantly, and in 1957 collective farm workers benefited from the first agricultural pension and welfare system in Eastern Europe.
+Bulgaria underwent rapid industrial development from the 1950s onwards.
+Starting with the 1960s, the country's economy appeared profoundly transformed.
+Despite the achievements of this modernisation, many difficulties remained, such as poor housing and inadequate urban infrastructure.
+During this period, Zhivkov initiated various reforms and passed a few experimental market-oriented policies.
+The country's production eventually turned to high technology, a sector which represented 14% of its GDP between 1985 and 1990.
+It hosted the factory production of processors, hard disks, floppy disk drives and industrial robots.